BrooksLabUCSC/flair/README.md

 `docker run -w /usr/data -v [your_path_to_data]:/usr/data  -t -d [image_id]`
 `docker exec [container_id] python3 /usr/local/flair/flair.py [your_command]`

+## Conda Environment <a name="condaenv"></a>
+Users can run FLAIR within the conda environment provided in `misc/flair_conda_env.yaml`.
+FLAIR should run smoothly in this environment.
+Refer to the conda docs for how to [create an environment from an environment.yml file](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).

 ## Example Files <a name="exfiles"></a>
-We have provided the following [example files](https://users.soe.ucsc.edu/~brooks/FLAIR_example_files/):
+We have provided the following example files [here](https://users.soe.ucsc.edu/~atang14/flair/example_files/):
-- `na12878.cdna.200k.fa`, containing 200,000 nanopore cDNA sequencing reads subsampled from the [Native RNA Consortium](https://github.com/nanopore-wgs-consortium/NA12878/blob/master/RNA.md).
-Running these reads through the align, correct, and collapse modules should take no more than 10 minutes with 4 threads and can be a way to quickly check that steps of FLAIR are working
-- `cll_shortread_junctions.gp`, a [genepred-formatted](https://genome.ucsc.edu/FAQ/FAQformat.html#format9) file of splice junctions observed from short read sequencing of CLL samples that can be used in the correction step.
-Junctions from short read sequencing are optional (deprecated)
+- `star.firstpass.gm12878.junctions.3.tab`, a file of splice junctions observed from short read sequencing of GM18278 that can be used in the correction step with `-j`.
+Junctions with fewer than 3 uniquely mapping reads are filtered out
-- `gencode_v24_complete.gp`, splice junctions from GENCODE v24 annotation that is supplied to the correction step (deprecated)
+- `promoter.gencode.v27.20.bed`, promoter regions determined from [ENCODE promoter chromatin states for GM12878](http://hgdownload.cse.ucsc.edu/goldenPath/hg18/encodeDCC/wgEncodeBroadHmm/wgEncodeBroadHmmGm12878HMM.bed.gz) and 20 bp around annotated TSS in GENCODE v27.
+Can be supplied to flair-collapse with `-p` to build the initial firstpass set with only reads with start positions falling within these regions

 Other downloads:
-- [promoter BED file](http://hgdownload.cse.ucsc.edu/goldenPath/hg18/encodeDCC/wgEncodeBroadHmm/wgEncodeBroadHmmGm12878HMM.bed.gz) to supplement in FLAIR-collapse for better TSS-calling for GM12878 cells
 - [Native RNA Pass reads](https://github.com/nanopore-wgs-consortium/NA12878/blob/master/RNA.md) Running these 10 million nanopore reads from `fastq` through flair align, correct, and collapse modules to assembled isoforms with 8 threads requires ~3.5 hours (includes ~2.5 hours of minimap2 alignment)
+- [NanoSim_Wrapper.py](https://github.com/BrooksLabUCSC/labtools/blob/master/NanoSim_Wrapper.py), a wrapper script written for simulating nanopore transcriptome data using [Nanosim](https://github.com/bcgsc/NanoSim)

 ## Cite FLAIR <a name="cite"></a>
 If you use or discuss FLAIR, please cite with the bioRxiv for now: